5 Essential Oils for Post Traumatic Growth

 If your body is holding onto physical toxins, it makes it harder to release toxic thoughts and emotions.

-Physical toxins are deeply linked with mental and emotional toxins and intense emotions like anger, resentments, or fear.
-My mentor, Dr. Dietrich Klinghardt has observed this in clinical practice, noticing that the more physical toxins that person releases, the more stored emotion that is also released.
+Physical toxins are deeply linked with mental and emotional toxins, as well as intense emotions such as anger, resentment, or fear.
+My mentor, Dr. Dietrich Klinghardt, has observed this in clinical practice, noticing that the more physical toxins a person releases, the more stored emotions are also released.

-As you release physical toxins along with negative thoughts and emotions, the toxins need to leave the body through open drainage pathways, so they do not recirculate in the system and contribute to negative emotions like anger and blame commonly associated with the detox organs like the liver and the gall bladder.
-While anger is commonly associated with the 5 stages of grief, I strongly suspect it is instead a symptom of impaired physical detoxification and can be remedied by helping the Liver physically and emotionally release negative emotions, like anger, impatience, resentment and frustration.
+As you release physical toxins along with negative thoughts and emotions, these toxins need to leave the body through open drainage pathways, so they do not recirculate in the system and contribute to negative emotions like anger and blame, which are commonly associated with the detox organs, such as the liver and gallbladder.
+While anger is frequently associated with the five stages of grief, I strongly suspect it is instead a symptom of impaired physical detoxification and can be remedied by helping the Liver physically and emotionally release negative emotions, like anger, impatience, resentment, and frustration.

-Supporting the liver with supplements like Milk Thistle and essential oils like Liver Support™ and other essential oils like Liver™, Gall Bladder™ and Lymph™ that help open your drainage pathways can help you process and release both physical toxins and negative emotions, like the anger associated with grief.
+Supporting the liver with supplements like Milk Thistle and essential oils like Liver Support™ and other essential oils, such as Liver™, Gall Bladder™and Lymph™ can help open your drainage pathways.
+This process enables you to process and release both physical toxins and negative emotions, including the anger associated with grief.
 Read More about Opening Drainage Pathways HERE.

-To specifically help you move through and release anger and negative emotions from the cells of the liver, apply 2 -3 drops of Liver Support™ over the liver, the heart or around the earlobes.
-You can also gently inhale Liver Support™ for 3 – 7 breaths, breathing out any negative emotions on the exhale.
-For more tips on detoxify emotions, read this article.
+To specifically help you move through and release anger and negative emotions from the cells of the liver, apply 2 -3 drops of Liver Support™ over the liver, the heart, or around the earlobes.
+You can also gently inhale Liver Support™ for 3-7 breaths, breathing out any negative emotions on the exhale.
+For more tips on detoxifying emotions, read this article.

-When you detoxify, it is critically important to take binders, substances that ‘bind’ to toxins to help move them out of your body.
-In order to leave the body, toxins travel through the liver, where they travel to the small intestine in the bile.
-If the toxins are not bound to anything, most of them will get reabsorbed in the gut.
+When you detoxify, it is critically important to take binders, substances that bind to toxins to help move them out of your body.
+To leave the body, toxins travel through the liver, where they are transported to the small intestine in the bile.
+If the toxins are not bound to anything, most of them will be reabsorbed in the gut.
 Read More about Binders HERE.

 3. Build Parasympathetic Tone

-The key to unlocking this pattern is improving your Parasympathetic Tone which allows your body to dropping into the Parasympathetic healing state more often.
+The key to unlocking this pattern is improving your Parasympathetic Tone, which allows your body to enter the Parasympathetic healing state more frequently.

-Parasympathetic tone is a measure of your resilience and ability to respond to and recover from physical, mental and emotional stress.
-The more you help your body drop into the healing parasympathetic state, the more resilient you become and the easier it becomes to move into a Post Traumatic Growth space.
+Parasympathetic tone is a measure of your resilience and ability to respond to and recover from physical, mental, and emotional stress.
+The more you help your body transition into the healing parasympathetic state, the more resilient you become and the easier it becomes to move into a Post-Traumatic Growth space.

-When you build Parasympathetic tone, also called Vagal Tone, you help control your heart rate variability (HRV).
+When you build Parasympathetic tone, also known as vagal tone, you help control your heart rate variability (HRV).
 Read More about HRV HERE.

 Your “fight or flight” sympathetic state speeds up your heart rate and keeps it pumping at a consistently fast rate.
-This pumps more blood to your muscles in response to danger so you have the energy to either fight or flee.
-When the danger has passed and you are able to rest, repair and recover, your “rest and digest” parasympathetic branch slows down your heart rate, with more variability in the rhythm.
+This pumps more blood to your muscles in response to danger, providing the energy to either fight or flee.
+When the threat has passed and you can rest, repair, and recover, your “rest and digest” parasympathetic branch slows down your heart rate, with a more variable rhythm.

-Your parasympathetic healing state allows for more variability in your heart rate and that is the key to resilience.
-While you might equate a steady heartbeat with a steady disposition, the opposite is actually true.
-A steady regular beat is associated with heightened stress is actually a sign of increased rigidity and inflexibility.
-Significant trauma causes your heart to become more rigid, tight and inflexible as a way of coping with stress, almost the same way you might freeze in response to the threat of danger.
+Your parasympathetic healing state allows for more variability in your heart rate, which is the key to resilience.
+While you might equate a steady heartbeat with a steady disposition, the opposite is true.
+A constant, regular beat associated with heightened stress is a sign of increased rigidity and inflexibility.
+Significant trauma causes your heart to become more rigid, tight, and inflexible as a way of coping with stress, almost in the same way you might freeze in response to the threat of danger.
 Read More about your freeze response HERE.
-A more chaotic and flexible heart beat is a sign of more fluidity and dynamism.
+A more chaotic and flexible heartbeat is a sign of greater fluidity and dynamism.
 The recovery parasympathetic state allows for this increased fluidity and flexibility.

-Applying Parasympathetic™ over the vagus nerve (behind the earlobe on the mastoid bone) helps build parasympathetic tone and your resilience necessary for Post Traumatic Growth.
+Applying Parasympathetic® over the vagus nerve (behind the earlobe on the mastoid bone) helps build parasympathetic tone and your resilience, which is necessary for Post-Traumatic Growth.

 4. Release Negative Emotions

-Unresolved psycho-emotional conflicts make us vulnerable to certain ailments and illnesses.
-For example, unresolved grief is more likely to affect the lungs, and chronic anxiety or fear impact the kidney, while shame makes the bladder more susceptible and pent up anger is associated with the liver.
-My mentor, Dr. Klinghardt believes the nature of the emotional issues determine the location of the immune system vulnerability and resulting health imbalances.
+Unresolved psycho-emotional conflicts make us vulnerable to specific ailments and illnesses.
+For example, unresolved grief is more likely to affect the lungs, and chronic anxiety or fear impacts the kidneys, while shame makes the bladder more susceptible.
+Pent-up anger is associated with the liver.
+My mentor, Dr. Klinghardt, believes the nature of the emotional issues determines the location of the immune system vulnerability and resulting health imbalances.

-In order to move into Post Traumatic Growth state we need to release the emotional baggage that keeps us stuck.
+To move into a Post-Traumatic Growth state, we need to release the emotional baggage that keeps us stuck.
 Read More HERE.

 To support the gentle release of unresolved emotions, consider the following blends:

-Liver Support™ allows us to release anger and suppressed negative memories that are often stored on very deep cellular level.
+Liver Support™ allows us to release anger and suppressed negative memories that are often stored on an intense cellular level.
 Just place the bottle under your nose and breathe deeply, fully inhaling the oil for 3 – 7 breaths.
 It helps you breathe into and work through the emotion.
-You can also apply it around the ankles as this is often an area where we hold resistance to moving forward in life and block the ability to receive joy and pleasure.
-Start at the back of the ankle and apply under the ankle bone around to the front and back under the other ankle bone, all while allowing yourself to release challenging emotions.
+You can also apply it around the ankles, as this is often an area where we hold resistance to moving forward in life and block the ability to receive joy and pleasure.
+Start at the back of the ankle and apply under the ankle bone, around to the front and back under the other ankle bone, all while allowing yourself to release challenging emotions.

-Lung Support™ allows for the gentle release of emotional grief that so often accompanies growth.
-In order to grow, we have to leave behind old behavior and thought patterns and sometimes individuals, places and possessions.
-There is often a deep sense of loss and grief associated with the process of letting go.
-Lung Support helps us release our grief so often attached to negative experiences.
-You can inhale the oil the oil through the nose, letting the oxygen flow deeply into the lungs, then exhale or apply directly over the lungs.
+Lung Support™ allows for the gentle release of emotional grief that often accompanies growth.
+To grow, we must leave behind old behaviors and thought patterns, as well as individuals, places, and possessions.
+There is usually a deep sense of loss and grief associated with the process of letting go.
+Lung Support helps us release our grief, so often attached to negative experiences.
+You can inhale the oil through the nose, allowing the oxygen to flow deeply into the lungs, then exhale or apply it directly over the lungs.

 Small Intestine Support™ helps support positive boundaries and confidence to assist in bringing a sense of peace to our lives.
 When you are struggling with negative emotions, it can be uplifting and help release and clear any residual negative emotions.
-I find it best to apply around the ears for emotion related issues.
-You can start on the bottom of the ear at the earlobes and gentle massage upward along the exterior of the ear, hitting many of the major reflexology points.
-This article and chart show specific points on the ears for specific issues.
+I find it best to apply around the ears for emotion-related issues.
+You can start on the bottom of the ear at the earlobes and gently massage upward along the exterior of the ear, hitting many of the major reflexology points.
+This article and chart show specific points on the ears related to particular issues.

-You can breathe in the oils and release all past hurts and disappointment as you exhale.
-I have read that inhaling an oil through the nose, then forcefully exhaling through the mouth allows the body to best release emotions that no longer serve.
+You can breathe in the oils and release all past hurts and disappointments as you exhale.
+I have read that inhaling an oil through the nose, then forcefully exhaling through the mouth, allows the body to release emotions that no longer serve.

 5. Limbic System Retraining

-A key impediment to healing trauma is over-activation of your limbic system, the part of your brain that analyzes and filters incoming stimuli from your 5 senses to determine if it is a threat to our survival and health.
-You might think of the limbic system as a really highly sensitized security system.
-It categorizes all sensory input as either a threat or a non- threat based on past experience.
+A key impediment to healing trauma is the over-activation of your limbic system, the part of your brain that analyzes and filters incoming stimuli from your five senses to determine if they pose a threat to your survival and health.
+You might think of the limbic system as a highly sensitized security system.
+It categorizes all sensory input as either a threat or a non-threat based on past experiences.

-If a past experience is classified as a threat, any similar present experience will trigger a 5 alarm emergency response.
+If an experience is classified as a threat, any similar present experience will trigger a five-alarm emergency response.
 It is not uncommon for non-threatening experiences to be misclassified as threats that trigger a stress response.
-Much research indicates that this over-activity of the limbic system contributes to illnesses like Chronic Fatigue Syndrome, Fibomyalgia and Multi Chemical Sensitivity.
+Much research indicates that this over-activity of the limbic system contributes to illnesses like Chronic Fatigue Syndrome, Fibromyalgia, and Multiple Chemical Sensitivity.
 It is also one of the key reasons that early childhood stressors negatively impact adult health.
-Because if a stressful event happens during childhood it is categorized based on the child’s knowledge and skills at the time.
-Often things that a child might categorize as dangerous would be interpreted differently through an adult lens.
+If a stressful event happens during childhood, it is categorized based on the child’s knowledge and skills at the time.
+Often, things that a child might categorize as dangerous would be interpreted differently through an adult lens.
 This is one reason that Eye Movement Desensitization and Reprocessing (EMDR) therapy is so effective at calming trauma.
 It helps re-assess situations through the adult lens so that they are less triggering to the amygdala, the part of the limbic system that triggers a stress response.

-Similarly, brain health pioneers like Ashok Gupta have developed systems to calm and retrain the limbic system so it does not over-fire.
+Similarly, brain health pioneers like Ashok Gupta have developed systems to calm and retrain the limbic system so it does not overfire.
 Gupta explains that the amygdala responds more quickly than other parts of the brain.
 For example, if you were to walk in front of a moving bus, the amygdala would kick in and mobilize your body out of danger more quickly than your conscious mind could.
-After the danger has passed, the amygdala runs the experience by the conscious mind, double checking to confirm that standing in the path of a moving bus is in fact dangerous and should be filed as such.
+After the threat has passed, the amygdala runs the experience by the conscious mind, double-checking to confirm that standing in the path of a moving bus is, in fact, dangerous and should be filed as such.
 In other situations, like mistaking a stick for a snake, the conscious brain would help the amygdala reclassify and downgrade the threat.
-To help calm an over-active amygdala, you need to engage your executive function part of the brain, located in the pre-frontal cortex (forehead).
-By applying essential oils like Focus™, Brain Boost™ or Parasympathetic™ to your temples you direct blood flow and energy to the part of the brain that can help evaluate and reclassify trauma to calm the amygdala.
+To help calm an overactive amygdala, you need to engage your executive function part of the brain, located in the prefrontal cortex (forehead).
+By applying essential oils like Focus™, Limbic Reset™, or Parasympathetic® to your temples you direct blood flow and energy to the part of the brain that can help evaluate and reclassify trauma to calm the amygdala.
 Read More about Essential Oils for the Limbic System HERE.

 Ready to get started?
 Click the links below to order today: